candidco/confidential/README.md

 }
 ```

 You can decrypt this file either in Python, or directly using the CLI.
-Follow the [AWS SSO](https://github.com/candidco/candid-app/wiki/AWS-SSO) guide to get connected to AWS on the command line, then run:
+Ensure [AWS CLI](https://aws.amazon.com/cli/) is set up, then run:

 ```bash
 confidential my_secrets.json